Woodbridge College: French Immersion Program

 In September 2015, the York Region District School Board introduced a French Immersion Program at Woodbridge College in addition to its current "English-speaking" courses.
 This designated the school as an official "Dual Track School."
 In the lead-up to the program's introduction at the school, the French Immersion boundary for Hodan Nalayeh Secondary School was adjusted to allow for a new French Immersion boundary that would be served by Woodbridge College.
 The French Immersion Program was introduced with only grade 9 courses available during the first year.
 The board expanded the program by having it "grow a grade" each year after its introduction at the school.
 The aim of the French immersion program is students to achieve fluency in French.
 The 4-year French Immersion program will allow participating students to apply for courses at a college or university where the language of instruction is in French.

 FIRST Robotics Team

 Woodbridge College features a FIRST Robotics Competition team under the name Team 6513: Wyvern Robotics.
 The team first participated during the 2017 game: FIRST Steamworks.
 Wyvern Robotics ranked 45th out of a total of 60 teams at the 2017 FRC Ontario District Championship Event held at the Hershey Centre from April 12 to April 15.

 Uniform

 Woodbridge College is the only public secondary school in York Region where students wear uniforms, a policy which originated during its alternative school days.
 The uniform consists of either a white or navy blue polo shirt, grey pants, and plain black shoes.
 Both the pants and the polo shirts are crested with the school's Wyvern mascot.
 All articles of the uniform must be purchased directly from the school's designated uniform supplier.
+However, as of May 2023 there is no longer a uniform policy at Woodbridge College.